After 8000 km on 2019 Ski Doo Renegade Enduro…

 Enduro Engine Choices

-The 2017 Ski-Doo Renegade Enduro came with four Rotax® engine choices – 600 H.O. & 800R E-TEC 2-strokes and 900 ACE & 1200 4-TEC 4-strokes.
+The 2019 Ski-Doo Renegade Enduro came with four Rotax® engine choices – 600 H.O. & 800R E-TEC 2-strokes and 900 ACE & 1200 4-TEC 4-strokes.
+Plus, a new ACE Turbo!
 Last winter, I rode Enduro’s with both the 900 ACE and 1200 4-TEC engines.
 In the past, I’ve also put a full season’s use on both E-TEC’s, albeit not in a Renegade Enduro.
 So I’m pretty familiar with what each engine does.
-And while they’re all good, for 2017 I went with a Renegade Enduro 900 ACE.
+And while they’re all good, since 2017 I’ve gone with a Renegade Enduro 900 ACE.
 Based on last season’s experience, it just feels right for me and my kind of riding.
 Plus, no other engine can beat its fuel economy – on snowmobile tour I’ve squeezed up to 350 kilometres out of one full tank of gas!

-To further customize the 2017 Ski-Doo Renegade Enduro for my long distance touring needs, I added many Ski-Doo accessories.
-An extra high windshield with side deflectors and mirror kit.
+To further customize the 2019 Ski-Doo Renegade Enduro for my long distance touring needs, I added many Ski-Doo accessories.
+An adjustable high windshield with side deflectors and mirror kit.
 A full body skid plate, tunnel scratchers, LinQ brackets, handle bar muffs, auxiliary LED light, and a glove box extension.
 No wonder the Renegade Enduro proved itself as my ultimate touring sled.
-And that’s exactly why I’m going with the new one pictured below for 2018!
+And that’s exactly why I’m going with the new one pictured below for 2020!

 Check out other product reviews.